 Edward Cox began writing stories at school as a way to pass time in boring lessons.
 It was a hobby he dabbled with until the late 80’s when he discovered the works of David Gemmell, which not only cemented his love of fantasy but also encouraged a hobby to become something much more serious.

 With his first short story published in 2000, Edward spent much of the next decade earning a BA 1st class with honours in creative writing, and a Master degree in the same subject.
 He then went on to teach creative writing at the University of Bedfordshire.
 During the 2000’s he published a host of short stories with the smaller presses of America, where he also worked as a reviewer.

 Currently living in Essex with his wife and daughter, Edward is mostly surrounded by fine greenery and spiders the size of his hand.
-The Relic Guild is his first completed novel, and it is the result of more than ten years of obsessive writing.
+His first full novel was The Relic Guild, which was the result of more than ten years of obsessive writing.